Apache (film)

 Apache is a 1954 American Western film directed by Robert Aldrich and starring Burt Lancaster, Jean Peters and John McIntire.
 The film was based on the novel Broncho Apache by Paul Wellman, which was published in 1936.
 It was Aldrich's first color film.

 Plot

 Following the surrender of the great leader Geronimo, Massai — the last Apache warrior — is captured and sent on a prison train to a reservation in Florida.
-But he manages to escape in Oklahoma and heads back to his homeland to win back his woman and settle down to grow crops.
+But he manages to escape and heads back to his homeland to win back his woman and settle down to grow crops.
 His pursuers have other ideas, though.